There is a fear that has no name. But most startup founders experience it.

 The new corn was offered to farmers in Iowa.
 Oddly, not everyone adopted it.
 The situation caught the attention of two sociologists at Iowa State University.

-In 1941, the two researchers Bryce Ryan and Neal Gross went to interview the Iowa farmers.
+In 1941, the two researchers Bryce Ryan and Neal Gross went to interview the farmers.
 What they learned was puzzling.

 Even though the new hybrid corn was objectively better, some farmers simply resisted using it.
-In fact, it would take about 10 years for all of the farmers to adopt the new corn.
+In fact, it would take about 10 years for all the farmers to adopt the new corn.
 And that was just Iowa.
 It then took another decade before it was fully adopted throughout the US.

 Bryce Ryan and Neal Gross concluded that some people are just prone to try new things before others.
-Today, we know their theory as the Technology adoption lifecycle.
+Today, we know their theory as the Technology Adoption Lifecycle.
 For close to a century, the theory has defined how we understand the adoption of innovation.

 Why the Technology adoption lifecycle is important and useless

 As trivial as it sounds, it was an immensely important realization.
-Because it provides a frame for innovators view the world.
+Because it provides a frame for innovators to view the world.
 I know this first-hand.

 But most startup founders learn that understanding who those innovators and early adopters are is much harder.
 In fact, the framework does not provide any guidance for this problem.
 At all.